Abra (province): Demographics

+Languages

-The predominant languages are Ilocano and Itneg.
+The predominant languages of Abra are Ilocano and Itneg.

 Economy

 As of 1990 there were 743 cottage industries in Abra of which 208 are registered with the Department of Trade and Industry.
 59% are engaged in bamboo and rattan craft making, both leading industries in the area.

 Abra's economy is agriculture-based.
 Its major crops are rice, vegetables and root crops.
 Commercial products include coffee, tobacco and coconut.
 Extensive grassland and pasture areas are used for livestock production.

+Sports

+The province's lone professional sports team is the Abra Weavers of the Maharlika Pilipinas Basketball League (MPBL).
+The Weavers joined the league in the 2024 season.